xtrigold/xtrigold.github.io/_pages/about.md

 Recent News
 ======
+* 07/2023: One paper got accepted to Journal of Cluster Computing.
+* 07/2023: One paper got accepted to Journal of Bioengineering.
 * 01/2023: One paper got accepted to Journal of Electronics.
 * 11/2022: One paper got accepted to Journal of Frontiers in Microbiomes.
 * 11/2022: Online Presentation at BMVC 2022.